 Slingshot

 Slingshot is the SNS automation engine for EVO that powers search, preview, replication, and more.
 It provides task management for repetitive file operations on EVO and other systems, including cloud storage.
-In addition to indexing and proxy generation, user-created Slingshot Automations can perform actions on schedule, and Replication Jobs can sync, copy, and back up to and from remote SMB or cloud targets.
+In addition to indexing and proxy generation, user-created Slingshot Automations can perform actions on schedule, and Replication Jobs can copy and back up to and from remote SMB or cloud targets.

 Slingshot is available as a component requiring initialization, and is not required for standard EVO operation, though it does provide for many additional features and added functionality, including ShareBrowser.